American Leopard Hound

 This sociable, protective, and gentle breed will get along very well with children of all ages.
 However, it is important to teach younger children in particular how to approach and handle this dog, and even then, adults should be present to supervise all interactions in case something negative occurs.

 - Treeing Tennessee Brindle: The name tells you what you need to know about this breed.
 It’s a treeing hound from Tennessee with a brindle coat of fur.
 With its remarkable intelligence and keen sense of smell, it is an excellent hunting dog.

-- Treeing Walker Coonhound: A descendent of the American Foxhound, this breed of hunting dog was primarily designed to hunt raccoons; it can also chase after larger quarry such as deer and bobcats.
+- Treeing Walker Coonhound: A descendant of the American Foxhound, this breed of hunting dog was primarily designed to hunt raccoons; it can also chase after larger quarries such as deer and bobcats.
 An affectionate, confident, and intelligent breed, this medium-sized coonhound is characterized by a short and dense coat of black, white, and brown markings.

 - Treeing Cur: This is a medium-sized breed with excellent speed in rough terrain.
 Because it served multiple purposes on the farm, including hunter, guardian, and herder, appearance wasn’t a huge concern for its breeders.
 As the name suggests, it does have the ability to tree both large and small prey